ederign/uberfire-docs/docs/tutorial/intellij_idea.md

  **VM options**: -Xmx2048m -XX:MaxPermSize=512M -Derrai.jboss.home=/Users/ederign/projects/uftasks/uftasks-showcase/uftasks-webapp/target/wildfly-8.1.0.Final/

-Where errai.jboss.home points to your WildFly installation directory.
-This can either be your local WildFly installation directory, or in the target/ directory of your app.
+The errai.jboss.home parameter must point to your local WildFly installation directory or the Wildfly within the target/ directory of your app.
 For the UFTasks app, errai.jboss.home points to the WildFly installation within the target/ directory, which is redownloaded and installed as part of the build.

 **Dev Mode Parameters**:
 -server org.jboss.errai.cdi.server.gwt.EmbeddedWildFlyLauncher